 Efficiency improvements include the most cost-effective and shortest lead time actions for reducing emissions from coal-fired electricity.
 This is particularly the case in developing and transition countries where existing plant efficiencies are generally lower and coal use in electricity generation is increasing.

-Improving the efficiency of the oldest and most inefficient coal-fired plants would reduce CO2 emissions from coal use by almost 25% representing a 6% reduction in global CO2 emissions.
+Improving the efficiency of the oldest and most inefficient coal-fired plants would reduce CO2 emissions from coal use by almost 27% representing nearly a 7% reduction in global CO2 emissions.
 These significant emissions reductions can be achieved by the replacement of plants < 300 MW capacity and older than 25 years, with larger and significantly more efficient plants and where technically and economically appropriate the replacement or repowering of larger inefficient plants with high-efficient plants of >40%.

 Improving the Efficiency of Coal-fired Power Plants Reduces CO2 Emissions

 Improvements in the efficiency of coal-fired power plants can be achieved with technologies including:

 Fluidised Bed Combustion (FBC) is a very flexible method of electricity production – most combustible material can be burnt including coal, biomass and general waste.
 FBC systems improve the environmental impact of coal-based electricity, reducing SOx and NOx emissions by 90%.

 In fluidised bed combustion, coal is burned in a reactor comprised of a bed through which gas is fed to keep the fuel in a turbulent state.
 This improves combustion, heat transfer and recovery of waste products.
 The higher heat exchanger efficiencies and better mixing of FBC systems allows them to operate at lower temperatures than conventional pulverised coal combustion (PCC) systems.
 By elevating pressures within a bed, a high-pressure gas stream can be used to drive a gas turbine, generating electricity.